A Message from the Chief Executive Officer of The Arc ECT

 In Other Agency News . . .

 CEO Kathleen Stauffer was a keynote speaker at the Connecticut State Organization of Delta Kappa Gamma’s 81st Fall Conference on November 7, 2020.
 Kathleen’s talk at the virtual event was titled “Leading to Excellence,” and addressed three topics: what it takes to be excellent; how to build teams that deliver excellence; and how to create a plan.
-Each strategy was illustrated with stories from her experience and upcoming book, The 10 Secrets of Excellence, whic
+Each strategy was illustrated with stories from her experience and upcoming book, The 10 Secrets of Excellence, which

 emphasizes the value of a collaborative team approach to topnotch leadership and performance.
 According to DKG’s newsletter, “attendees left inspired with great ideas to lead at school, in a job or in a chapter!”